nishantsnair/evilpython/lesson_4.md

 		return int(str(x)[::-1])
 	print(reverse(521)) # should return 125
 	```
+	> Actually, this function is fully formed.
+For now, just get `palindrome.py` running and test this function out with several inputs.

 2. Write a function called `is_pal` that returns `True` if its argument is an `int` variable that is a palindrome, and returns `False` otherwise.
 You can use the `reverse` function you've already written.